Skip to content

 John Lennon’s Favorite Coffee Spot

-Mikado Coffee isn’t just famous among coffee lovers—it has rockstar approval too.Yes, that’s right: John Lennon was a regular at the Karuizawa branch.
+Mikado Coffee isn’t just famous among coffee lovers—it has rockstar approval too.Yes, that’s right: John Lennon was a regular at the Karuizawa store.
 During his summers in Japan with Yoko Ono and their son, Sean, Lennon would visit the café frequently, drawn to its intimate atmosphere and impeccable coffee.
-It is said that he particularly enjoyed Mikado Coffee’s Mandheling blend, a rich, earthy coffee with deep flavor that matched his introspective personality.
+It is said that he particularly enjoyed Mikado Coffee’s French blend, a rich, earthy coffee with deep flavor that matched his introspective personality.

-Signature Drinks: Experiencing Mikado’s Iconic Brews
+Signature Drinks: Experiencing Mikado’s Iconic Coffee

 Stepping into Mikado Coffee, I knew there was one thing I couldn’t leave without—a taste of their legendary signature drinks.
 With decades of history poured into every cup, these brews have become more than just coffee; they’re a timeless experience.